pickettbd/meryl/documentation/source/reference.rst

 This method can use multiple threads for every stage.

-Details: Each kmer is split into a prefix and a suffix.
+Details: Each k-mer is split into a prefix and a suffix.
 The prefix is used to select a list to which the suffix is added.
 A trade off is made between a small prefix (resulting in few lists that store large suffixes) and a large prefix (resulting in many lists where the overhead of each list could use more space than the lists themselves).
 When the (approximate) size of all lists exceeds a user-supplied threshold, each list is sorted, the suffixes are counted, and output to an intermediate database.
-After all kmers are processed, the intermediate databases are merged into one.
+After all k-mers are processed, the intermediate databases are merged into one.

 Actions